 Sustaining AI systems requires proactive monitoring and optimization.

 - Establish Review Mechanisms: Create regular review cycles to evaluate the AI system’s performance.
-This helps detect and mitigate cybersecurity risks promptly.
+This helps detect and mitigate cybersecurity risks and hallucinations promptly.

-- Adapt to New Data: As operational data evolves, banks should recalibrate their models to maintain accuracy and fairness.
+- Adapt to New Data: As operational data evolves, banks should recalibrate their models to prevent model drift.
 This ensures the AI continues to deliver optimal results.

 - Focus on Data Quality: Continuously monitor the quality of incoming data to avoid biases and maintain the integrity of AI operations.

 Transitioning into an AI-first bank requires a strategic, iterative approach.
-By focusing on well-defined steps and creating a culture of innovation, banks can equip AI’s transformative potential while addressing challenges head-on.
+By focusing on well-defined steps and creating a culture of innovation, banks can equip AI with its transformative potential while addressing challenges head-on.

 Application of AI in Digital Banking and Finance